YicongX/Poker-Hand/README.md

 # Poker-Hand
-Poker hand game with AI player
+Poker hand game with AI player in C++